This page should be read in conjunction with the campus policy on Activities Involving Minors.

 • General Liability insurance with limits of at least $1 million per occurrence and $2 million aggregate.

 • Sexual Misconduct (also known as Abuse and Molestation) liability insurance with limits of at least $1 million per occurrence and $2 million aggregate.
-Non-University organizations that do not have Sexual Misconduct Insurance coverage may APPLY FOR COVERAGE HERE
+Non-University organizations that do not have Sexual Misconduct Insurance coverage may APPLY FOR COVERAGE HERE for both General Liability and Misconduct Liability insurance.

 • Confirmation from the non-University organization that at least one employee (or, if there are no employees, the lead contractor or supervisor) providing direct, on-site supervision of the activity qualifies as a mandated reporter under CANRA and has signed a Statement Acknowledging Requirement to Report Child Abuse.